Orthoepy. Modern spelling standards. Basic orthoepic rules of the modern Russian literary language. Moscow State University of Printing Arts

 d) rules for pronunciation of individual borrowed words.

-1. The pronunciation of vowels is determined by the position in pre-stressed syllables and is based on a phonetic law called reduction.
+1. The pronunciation of vowel sounds is determined by their position in pre-stressed syllables and is based on a phonetic law called reduction.
 Due to reduction, unstressed vowels are preserved in duration (quantity) and lose their distinct sound (quality).
-All vowels undergo reduction, but the degree of this reduction is not the same.
-So, the vowels [y], [s], [and] in an unstressed position retain their main sound, while [a], [o],
+All vowels are subject to reduction, but the degree of this reduction is not the same.
+Thus, the vowels [у], [ы], [и] in an unstressed position retain their basic sound, while [a], [o],

-[e] qualitatively change.
-The degree of reduction [a], [o], [e] depends mainly on the place of the syllable in the word, as well as on the nature of the preceding consonant.
+[e] change qualitatively.
+The degree of reduction [a], [o], [e] depends primarily on the place of the syllable in the word, as well as on the nature of the preceding consonant.

-a) In the first pre-stressed syllable, the sound [Ù] is pronounced: [vÙdy / sÙdy / nÙzhy].
-After hissing, [Ù] is pronounced: [zhÙra / shÙry].
+a) In the first pre-stressed syllable the sound [Ù] is pronounced: [vÙdý / sÙdý / nÙzhý].
+After hissing words, [Ù] is pronounced: [zhÙra / shÙry].

-After soft consonants in place [a], [e], the sound [ie] is pronounced:
+After soft consonants, in place of [a], [e], the sound [ie] is pronounced:

-b) in the rest unstressed syllables in place of sounds [o], [a], [e], after solid consonants, the sound [b] is pronounced:
+b) In the rest unstressed syllables in place of the sounds [o], [a], [e] after hard consonants, the sound [ъ] is pronounced: [кълькÙла́/ цъхъво́ѯ/

 2. Pronunciation of consonants:

-a) the norms of literary pronunciation require a positional exchange of paired deaf and voiced in a position in front of the deaf (only deaf) - voiced (only voiced) and at the end of the word (only deaf): [chl "epʹ] / trʹpkʹ / proʹ b]];
+a) norms of literary pronunciation require a positional exchange of paired deaf and voiced in the position in front of the deaf (voiced only) - voiced (voiced only) and at the end of the word (voiced only): [hl"ep] / trupk / proz"b];

-a) in pronominal formations what, to - th is pronounced like [pcs]; in pronominal formations such as something, mail, the pronunciation [h "t] is almost preserved;
+a) in pronominal formations that, in order - what is pronounced as [pcs]; in pronominal formations such as something, mail, the pronunciation [h"t] is almost preserved;

-b) in a number of words of predominantly colloquial origin, [shn] is pronounced in place of ch: [kÙn "eshn / nÙroshn].
+b) in a number of words of predominantly colloquial origin, [shn] is pronounced in place of chn: [kÙn "eshn / nÙroshn].

-In words of book origin, the pronunciation [h "n] has been preserved: [ml "ech" nyį / vÙstoch "nyį];
+In words of book origin, the pronunciation [ch"n] has been preserved: [ml"ech"nyį / vÙstoch"nyį];

-c) in the pronunciation of the combinations vst, zdn, stn (hello, holiday, private trader), one of the consonants is usually reduced or dropped out: [holiday "ik], [h "asn" ik], [hello]
+c) in the pronunciation of the combinations st, zdn, stn (hello, holiday, private trader), there is usually a reduction or loss of one of the consonants: [prazn"ik], [ch"asn"ik], [hello]

 4. Pronunciation of sounds in some grammatical forms:

-b) pronunciation - sya, - sya.
-Under the influence of spelling, soft pronunciation became the norm: [n'ch "ielas" / n'ch "iels" aʹ];
+b) pronunciation – sya, - sya.
+Under the influence of spelling, soft pronunciation has become the norm: [ньч "елас" / нъч "iels" а́];

 5. Pronunciation of borrowed words.